NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 :::info Question 3

 **Q3**.
-What is the maximum number of slots possible for a record block in Nitcbase?
+What is the maximum number of slots possible for a record block in NITCbase?

 **Solution**.
-A record block has maximum number of slots when number of attributes of the corresponding relation is 1.
-Hence maximum number of slots can be calculated as 118.
+A record block has the maximum number of slots when number of attributes of the corresponding relation is 1.
+Hence the maximum number of slots can be calculated as 118.

 :::